adamrobbie/finite_state/post_1.md

 ### Definition

-For all those that fell asleep during that one particular lecture in Comp Sci II where the professor discussed Finite State Machines becuase they stayed up the previous night playing Counter Strike; a finite state machine an abstract model of computation.
+For all those that fell asleep during that one particular lecture in Comp Sci II where the professor discussed Finite State Machines because they stayed up the previous night playing Counter Strike: a finite state machine an abstract model of computation.
 Every Turing Machine includes a FSM.
-Basically, a FSM is a set of states with interactions between those states, called transitions.
-For those that likes lists, a FSM is:
+Basically, an FSM is a set of states with interactions between those states, called transitions.
+For those that like lists, an FSM is:

 * A bunch of functions, or things that need to get done.
 * A bunch of events, or reasons to call these functions.